MathLee/CMWNet/README.md

 # CMWNet
    This project provides the codes and results for 'Cross-Modal Weighting Network for RGB-D Salient Object Detection', ECCV 2020.
+[Paper link](https://arxiv.org/pdf/2007.04901.pdf).

 # Overview and Module details
    Overview: